Languish.org

 Post by: Josephus on March 17, 2026, 01:28:48 PM

-Quote from: The Minsky Moment on Today at 10:22:09 AMI could see it happen under some future administration, sure, assuming an investigation obtained sufficient evidence.
+Quote from: The Minsky Moment on March 17, 2026, 10:22:09 AMI could see it happen under some future administration, sure, assuming an investigation obtained sufficient evidence.

 I don't see that happening ever.
 If the Trump regime is going to face legal consequences for what they have done, it's going to be in the US legal system.
 Even the most internationalist Democrats have had a "good for thee but not for me" attitude towards the ICC and similar institutions.
 I think it would take the US losing a war on the level of Germany in World War II for a senior American official to face an international tribunal.